 - Be responsive to emails/slack messages: Prioritize responding to messages from your remote team.
 This way the remote engineers do not get blocked and lose a day

-- Scrum standups – The daily standups within the remote team helps quickly check on the status of the sprint and calls for attention on any problem areas.
+- Scrum standups – The daily standups within the remote team, helps quickly check on the status of the sprint and calls for attention on any problem areas.

 - Intra team communication tools – Tools such as Slack, Hipchat help teams broadcast updates in realtime for effective collaboration.

 - Architecture documentation – The system architecture documentation helps the engineering team consider multiple options to solve the problem at hand and avoid rushed implementation.
-Iterating on the systems and UML diagrams helps build confidence between the architect, engineering lead and the developers.
+Iterating on the systems and UML diagrams helps build confidence between the architect, engineering lead, and the developers.

 - By forcing to be autonomous, you will be evaluating a long term relationship with the remote team.
-Ideally, you want partners not short-term contractors.
+Ideally, you want partners, not short-term contractors.

-Share both positive and negative feedback from the end users – Your team is just not a blackbox that spits out feature implementations.
+Share both positive and negative feedback from the end-users – Your team is just not a black box that spits out feature implementations.
 They are also emotionally invested in the success of the project and take pride in the outputs.

-Meet the remote team in person – This is especially true if are about to start a big project.
+Meet the remote team in person – This is especially true if you are about to start a big project.
 Meet at least once a quarter.
 You fly out or have them fly in.